Last Updated on

 It comes with the 4GB card, soft carry case, shoulder strap, AV cable, and a USB cable.
 It can be mounted to a tripod for extra steady use.
 Recommended for amateur, casual, and recreational use, it’s not one intended for looking at the skies.
-For cheap NV on a budget, the Solomark is another digital option that you can play around with in the dark.
+For cheap night vision technology on a budget, the Solomark is another digital option that you can play around with in the dark.

 - Revolutionary widescreen viewing monitor - comfortable viewing with both eyes, even useable with glasses

 - Viewing range of up to and over 110 yards at night, 3x fixed magnification with a 2x digital zoom button (6x magnification total)